nicbarker/clay/README.md

 ### Laying Out Your Own Custom Elements

 Clay only supports a simple set of UI element primitives, such as rectangles, text and images.
-Clay provides a simple, singular API for layout out custom elements:
+Clay provides a singular API for layout out custom elements:
 ```C
 // Extend CLAY_CUSTOM_ELEMENT_CONFIG with your custom data
 #define CLAY_EXTEND_CONFIG_CUSTOM struct t_CustomElementData customData;